Teaching and Learning

 Ford’s Education provides dynamic learning experiences for all teachers and students.

-Our programs and resources explore the leadership and legacy of Abraham Lincoln and the city of Civil War Washington.
+Our programs and resources explore the leadership and legacy of Abraham Lincoln and Civil War Washington.
 Through historic site visits, virtual field trips, student matinees, classroom resources, professional development programs and oratory programs, we offer powerful and unforgettable opportunities to express, explore and engage.
 Come learn with us!

 Featured Programs